abajwa-hw/security-workshops/Other-resources.md

 Since HDFS file encryption/decryption is transparent to its client, user can read/write files to/from encryption zone as long they have the permission to access it.

-- Change permissions of encryption zone
+- As hdfs user, change permissions of encryption zone
 ```
 hdfs dfs -chmod 700 /enczone1
 ```

-- Create a file and push it to encrypted zone
+- As hdfs user, create a file and push it to encrypted zone
 ```
 echo "Hello TDE" >> myfile.txt
 hdfs dfs -put myfile.txt /enczone1